 In 2011, this area just down the slope looked like the prior slide.
 So, do I "have something against chaparral"?
 No more than I do against grasses invading sand hills.
 Each is a habitat type with specific attributes that demand different types and degrees of management.
 There are hazards and benefits to all of them, just like anything else.
-The reason I do not want the brush taking over here is that the meadow is a fuel reduction buffer above an existing chaparral that allows a fire to lay back down on the ground after flaring in the chaparral below.
+The reason I do not want the brush taking over this grassland is that the meadow is a fuel reduction buffer above an existing chaparral that allows a fire to lay back down on the ground after flaring in the chaparral below.
 This interface would probably respond well to the disturbance of annual grazing and browsing.

 Although 2012 was a drought year, this was April after a March with almost 13 inches of rain.
 Yet this well-established small-flowered needle grass (S. lepida) has gone senescent with built-up thatch and is dying off.
 This area did not get mowed like most of my meadows do.
 The reason is that I have limited time and it's a pain to do with the shrubs moving in because the string on the brush cutter gets wrapped around the stems and shears.
 The other reason the grasses look bad is that pink cudweed sucks up nitrate just like purple cudweed does.
-Yet I "must" keep the chaparral down here because this is the burn buffer above the chaparral below.
+Yet the chaparral "must" be kept down here because this is the burn buffer above the chaparral below.

 Mid July 2014

+Here it is again two years later.
 Obviously, "must" didn't happen.
-This is two years later (I did say this happens fast, didn't I?).
+I did say this happens fast, didn't I?
 The brush is so big I couldn't take the photo from the same spot.
 It is now a threat to the stand of trees immediately above.
 From this point, the trees will invade the area and it will quickly becomes a forest again unless I burn it, whack and spray, or take goats to it.
 Else, the fuel accumulates.
-I still have time for a controlled burn in conjunction with State Forestry Vegetation Management.
+I tried to get a controlled burn in conjunction with State Forestry Vegetation Management.
+Guess what?
+They said it wouldn't burn.
+Bet me.

 AND SO FOURTH

 Yérba Santa Eriodictyon californicum

 October 2013

 If I leave that prior slope of yerba santa alone, it would grow to 6-8 feet tall like this but in 3-5 more years.
 On a 170%+ slope like this (it averages 60°), reversing course can be hazardous.
 Unless I can burn this brush, I get to chop it with a chainsaw while dangling from the end of a rope (done it twice; it's scary).
 Now, wouldn't it be easier if I could get something to eat it?
 Well, animals are a big commitment.
 Installing temporary electric fencing on a slope like this to keep a goat or two safe from the government's mountain lions and coyotes is an unlikely prospect.
 Then there's building a pen or barn, secure from the government's mountain lions, a water supply, and making sure that the animals have enough food over the whole year.
 I cannot import feed or hire temporary animals (weed seeds).